christabor/flask_jsondash/docs/config.md

 **modules**:**type** - [*String*] :heavy_check_mark:

 The type of chart.
 This is typically handled by the charting UI when adding charts, but it can be overriden manually.

+**modules**:**key** - [*String*] :heavy_check_mark:

+An optional accessor key to use when sharing data from a single source.
+The key specifies how to get data when the payload is loaded.
+E.g. 3 charts can use one dataSource, but have different accessor keys for each "section".
+Example shared key configuration [can be found here](https://github.com/christabor/flask_jsondash/blob/master/example_app/examples/config/shared-data.json). *Note*: the payload **MUST** have a top-level key in the payload called `multicharts` to work properly!

 **modules**:**inputs** - [*Object*] :heavy_check_mark: